Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 Workflow

-We built a CI/CD form using Google Apps Script Web App, directly binding it to Google Workspace accounts and setting it so that only users within the organization can access it.
-It automatically retrieves the currently logged-in user’s email, uses a shared GitHub repo account (or borrows a personal access token from an account with permissions) to call the GitHub API to get the branch list, and after submission, it also calls the API to trigger GitHub Action to start executing the CI/CD workflow.
+We use Google Apps Script Web App to build a CI/CD form, directly linked to Google Workspace accounts, restricting access to users within the organization.
+It automatically obtains the current logged-in user’s email and uses a GitHub repo shared account (or borrows a personal access token from an authorized account) to call the GitHub API to get the branch list.
+Upon submission, it calls the API again to trigger the GitHub Action to start the CI/CD process.

-Additionally, we can use the user’s email to call the Slack API through the Slack App to obtain that user’s Slack ID, and then send messages through the Slack App to notify the status of the CI/CD task execution.
+Additionally, we can use the user’s email to call the Slack API via the Slack App to get the user’s Slack ID, then send messages through the Slack App to notify the status of the CI/CD tasks.

-We can also integrate with other tools and development processes, such as first retrieving tickets from Asana or Jira, selecting them, and then using the GitHub API to find branches, trigger GitHub Action, and finally notify the user via Slack.
+It can also be integrated with other tools and development processes, such as retrieving tasks from Asana or Jira first, then selecting them to search branches via the GitHub API, trigger GitHub Actions, and finally notify users through Slack.

 Step 1.
 Create Google Apps Script Web App Form